-Lumens are the LIKE the wattage of LEDs, but different.
+Lumens are LIKE the wattage of LEDs, but different.
 Lumens measure how bright the bulb is.
 Higher is brighter.
 The typical range is between 450-2500.
-Since LEDs are more energy efficient a 9 watt LED bulb can give you the same brightness as a 60 watt incandescent bulb.
-LEDs are labeled with a “wattage equivalent” to try to signal how bright they are compared to incandescent bulbs.
+Since LEDs use less energy than traditional light bulbs, a 9 watt LED bulb can give you the same brightness as an incandescent 60-watt bulb.
+LEDs are labeled with a “wattage equivalent” for replacement bulbs, to try to signal how bright they are compared to incandescent lights.
 The higher the wattage equivalent, the higher the lumens will be.

 What Bulb Is Right for My Lamp or Light Fixture?

-Not all fixtures are meant to take 100 watt bulbs.
+Not all fixtures are meant to take a 100 watt traditional incandescent light bulb.
 Light fixtures tell you the maximum wattage they are meant to hold.
 A newer lamp will show you the wattage on the outer metal lip.
 If you don’t see it there, remove the bulb and use a flashlight to look inside the hole.
 It will show the wattage limit there.

 Kinds of Light Bulbs